 Sort Of Coal — White charcoal is an extraordinary natural substance with an exceptional capacity to refine.
 Put in water, the material draws impurities, adds nutrients and leaves a smooth taste.
 It also cleanses air, body and skin efficiently.
 Louise Vilsgaard and her business partner Pernille Lembcke explored ancient Asian traditions on the streets of Kyoto that employ white charcoal.
 Sort of Coal upholds the Japanese traditional charcoal manufacturing process, keeping alive a century old craft and it‘s associated social impact.

-Nehera focuses on clothing.
+Nehera — A brand that focuses on clothing.
 Part of the official Paris Fashion Week calendar since September 2015, NEHERA combines unique shapes with timeless craftsmanship.
 Four collections are prepared annually with the aim of providing a singular silhouette in high quality fabrics with precise attention to details.
 It represents an unpretentious choice for a confident yet enigmatic woman.

-Marques' Almeida the British fashion label who debuted in 2011.
+Marques' Almeida — The British fashion label which debuted in 2011.
 The label was founded by Portuguese designers Marta Marques and Paulo Almeida, who met while they were both students at Central Saint Martins in London.
 In 2015, the label won the prestigious LVMH Young Fashion Designer Prize.
 The distressed denim looks of MA surely is part of their signature but they have much more to offer.

 The Berlin and Paris educated fashion designer gained his experience working with Haider Ackermann, Ann Demeulemeester, Yohji Yamamoto, Lutz Huelle and Sadak.